Organ trade: Iran

 Iran does place restrictions on the commercial organ trade in an attempt to limit transplant tourism.
 The market is contained within the country; that is, foreigners are not allowed to buy the organs of Iranian citizens.
 Additionally, organs can only be transplanted between people of the same nationality – so, for example, an Iranian cannot purchase a kidney from a refugee from another country.

 Proponents of legalized organ trade have hailed the Iranian system as an example of an effective and safe organ trading model.
 In addition, the LNRD model is compatible with the social climate in the country.
 Religious practices in Iran stymies donation culture in the country as organ donations is often viewed as taboo.
 In 2017, from a possible 8,000 cases of brain death, 4,000 organs were viable, but only 808 were transplanted due to lack of consent.

 Some critics argue that the Iranian system is in some ways coercive, as over 70% of donors are poor.
 There is no short-term or long-term follow-up on the health of organ donors.
 In fact, there is evidence that Iranian donors experience highly negative outcomes, both in terms of health and emotional well-being.

+In 2023, reports from regional sources have shared details on how Iran began accepting bartered payments for organs in poor rural areas in lieu of traditional payments, in some cases even accepting goats as payment.

 Organ prices

 In Iran's legal markets, the price of a kidney ranges from $28,000 to $45,000.
-On the black market, the same kidney can be worth over $160,000, with most of proceeds taken up by middlemen.
+On the black market, the same kidney can be worth over $100,000, with most of proceeds taken up by middlemen.
 The typical price paid to donors on the black market is thought to be about US$5,000, but some donors receive as little as $1,000.
 In addition, these black market transplants are often dangerous to both the donor and recipient, with some contracting hepatitis or HIV.

 Government compensation for donors

 Australia and Singapore recently legalized monetary compensation for living organ donors.
 Proponents of such initiatives say that these measures do not pay people for their organs; rather, these measures merely compensate donors for the costs associated with donating an organ.
-For example, Australian donors receive 9 weeks' paid leave at a rate corresponding to the national minimum wage.
+For example, Australian donors receive nine weeks' paid leave at a rate corresponding to the national minimum wage.
 Kidney disease advocacy organizations in both countries have expressed their support for this new initiative.

 Although American federal law prohibits the sale of organs, it does permit state governments to compensate donors for travel, medical, and other incidental expenses associated with their donation.
 In 2004, the state of Wisconsin took advantage of this law to provide tax deductions to living donors to defray the costs of donation.